JoBeGaming/JoBeGaming/README.md

     <!-- tbd <li>My own <a href="https://github.com/JoBeGaming?tab=repositories">Language(s)</a></li> <!--TODO: Add icons, Group Langs GH-->
 </ul>

-If you'd like to collaborate on any one of my projects, feel free to send me a notification on Discord.
+If you'd like to collaborate on any one of my projects, feel free to send me a message on Discord.

 <!--Stats-->
 <h3 align="left">Stats</h3>